Varalakshmi1successor/IMDB-WEBAPI/README.md

 Movie Management API

 A robust ASP.NET Core Web API project designed to manage movies, actors, producers, genres, and reviews.
-The project implements a layered architecture with **Service** and **Repository** layers, follows best practices for validation, authentication, and database interaction, and uses MSSQL with stored procedures and Dapper for data access.
+The project implements a layered architecture with **Service** and **Repository** layers, follows best practices for validation, authentication, and database interaction, and uses MSSQL with stored procedures and Dapper for data access.I am developing the frontend:https://dreamy-cuchufli-687743.netlify.app/

 ---